Queen Elizabeth seen wearing face mask in public for first time - as England enters second lockdown - Goss.ie

 The restrictions, which are similar to that of Level 5 in Ireland, include the shut down of non-essential retail, restaurants and pubs, with people being asked to stay at home unless necessary.

-Following the beginning of the new lockdown, the Queen stepped out wearing a black and white face covering as she honoured an unknown solider for Remembrance Sunday.
+Following the start of the new lockdown, the Queen stepped out wearing a black and white face covering as she honoured an unknown solider for Remembrance Sunday.

 View this post on Instagram